Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Those comparisons are accurate, but it’s essential to understand the technical differences of how these devices generate electricity and provide power to our homes and vehicles.

-In this article, we’re here to teach you everything you need to know about generators and alternator power.
+In this article, we’re here to teach you everything you need to know about the difference between Alternator and generator.

 What is an Alternator?

 First, what is an alternator?
-It’s a type of generator that turns mechanical energy into electricity as an alternating current or AC.
+It’s a type of generator that turns mechanical energy into electrical energy as an alternating current or AC.
 These are common in the auto industry because they convert the mechanical energy under the hood into electricity that then charges your battery.

-This mechanical process rotates a magnet, and that turning creates a current to distribute energy without converting it to DC.
+This mechanical process rotates a magnet, and that turning creates a current to distribute energy without converting it to Direct Current.

 Alternators are efficient because they only provide energy when it’s needed.
 The alternator can come on and off as the battery needs to recharge.
 Because of this, your car doesn’t die when it’s running for a long time.